sakkameriem01/Inquiero/README.md

 ## Usage

-1. Upload a PDF document using the file upload interface
+1. Easily upload single or multiple PDF documents.
 2. Wait for the document to be processed
 3. Start asking questions about the document's content
-4. View the AI-generated answers along with relevant source text
+4. View the AI-generated answers

 ## Project Structure